zumasys/docs/site/jbase/miscellaneous/case-insensitive-overview/README.md

 ### Runtime Strings (String comparison within a jBC process and jQL)

-At first glance this will look pretty straight forward as you could do something like:
+At first glance this will look pretty straight forward, as you could do something like:

 - my\_id = "abc" then
 - if my\_id = "ABC" then

 With case sensitivity enabled the case of a string should not matter, **abc** is **ABC**.
-In jBASE currently case does matter, it uses standard C libraries for pattern matching, in-fact for almost everything.
+In jBASE currently, case does matter, it uses standard C libraries for pattern matching, in-fact for almost everything.

-To get over this issue whenever a string is assigned an upper case version of the string is also created.
+To get around this issue, whenever a string is assigned, an upper case version of the string is also created.
 This version is used for all pattern matching, however when strings are to be displayed we use the original version.

-A simple example in jbase could be as follows:
+A simple example in jBASE could be as follows:

 ```
 name = "Corwin"